 I spent nearly a month in Laos, and it quickly became of my favorite parts about traveling in South-East Asia.
 The country is filled with gorgeous landscapes, stunning waterfalls, and friendly people.
 This Laos Backpacking guide will go over the basic itinerary I used, as well as some tips to enjoy your stay.
 I had the best time in Laos, and am already planning a return visit!
 Feel free to email me if you have any questions!
+(Phentermine)

 Laos Visa Cost — $35 USD Visa On Arrival — Valid 30 Days

 Proposed Time: Two – Three Weeks (Use all 30 Days of the visa if you aren’t one a strict time crunch).

 Laos easily has one of the easiest and most straight-forward routes in South-East Asia.
 The most important thing to understand is that is best if you travel from North-South or from South-North.

 This means you need to start in Luang Prabang or Don Det, and work your way through these destinations.